Transcript: Acne & Cancer Connection

-Now we’d like to do controlled clinical studies, but the problem is there’s no control.
+Now, we’d like to do controlled clinical studies, but the problem is there’s no control.
 Dairy without the offending hormones does not exist.
-Even organic milk, where they’re not allowed to inject cows with hormones, has growth hormones in it because biologically, that’s the whole point of milk, to put a couple hundred pounds on a baby calf.
+Even organic milk, where they’re not allowed to inject the cows with extra hormones, has growth hormones in it, because biologically, that’s the whole point of milk—to put a couple hundred pounds on a baby calf.

-The problem with humans drinking cow hormones is that there’s no natural feedback loop.
-For our own hormones, if we have too much estrogen or something, our brain damps it down, but this protective feedback system is bypassed when the system is “invaded” by these dihydrotestosterone precursors in dairy products.
+The problem with humans drinking cow hormones is there’s no natural feedback loop.
+For our own hormones, if we have too much estrogen or something, our brain damps it down.
+But this protective feedback system is bypassed when the system is invaded by these dihydrotestosterone precursors in dairy products.

-See the human endocrine system didn’t evolve under the influence of ingested dairy and other external hormones and growth factors, and we’re just not equipped to cope with such a quote-unquote sneak attack.
-In summary, the evidence suggests that dairy-sourced hormones, not being subject to any innate feedback inhibition, may be the source of the steroid sex hormones that drive acne, prostate and breast cancer.
-This is the most promising unifying hypothesis—or theory—available, to explain the cause of diverse diseases that blemish, scar, shorten and take, the lives of millions.
+In summary, the evidence suggests that dairy-sourced hormones, not being subject to any innate feedback inhibition, may be the source of the steroid sex hormones that drive acne, prostate, and breast cancer.
+This is the most promising unifying hypothesis—or theory—available to explain the cause of diverse conditions that blemish, scar, shorten, and take, the lives of millions.